Buyers

 For re-sale homes, you’ll want to address issues that pertain to health, safety and structure.
 Don’t worry too much about cosmetic issues, or minor problems that can be easily fixed.

-7. Get an appraisal
+7. Get an appraisal.

 If you are financing the home (getting a mortgage, and not paying cash), the lender will require an appraisal and will order this.
 The house must appraise at the purchase price, or the lender will not approve the loan.
-NOTE: In this competitive seller’s market most buyers are including an “Appraisal Gap Clause”.
-This means that IF the house does not appraise for the purchase price, the BUYER has to come up with the difference in their down payment.On FHA loans, the lender will have a special FHA appraiser who will also look at any inspection issues.
+On FHA loans, the lender will have a special FHA appraiser who will also look at any inspection issues.
 For example, if the house needs extensive repairs, FHA will not approve a loan.
-Note: This type of loan may sometimes not be seen as very favorable to a seller.

-8. Get insurance
+8. Get insurance.

 During the loan approval process, the lender will require the Buyer to arrange for homeowner’s insurance before the loan can be finalized.
 With insurance in place, the lender can move on to underwriting and final loan approval.